vivekreddy94/document/README.md

 ```
 ansible-playbook elk_stack.yml -i inventories/production
 ```
-Note: Kubeconfig file of production cluster should be loaded here, but as it is a single node cluster kubeconfig file loaded in "Setup requirements" will be reused.
+Note: Kubeconfig file of production cluster should be loaded here, but as it is a single node cluster kubeconfig file loaded in [Setup requirements](https://github.com/vivekreddy94/document/blob/main/README.md#setup-requirements) stage will be reused.